yasmin-shahed/proof-mouse/README.md

 | `disj` | `a`, `b` | `a \/ b` |

 There is also the deduction rule: `ded` which takes a list of line numbers corresponding to the lines of the "hypothetical world" proof.

+### Peculiarities of Hypothetical Worlds and Deduction Blocks
+1. When using the deduction rule, is may be more convenient to write a range of line numbers instead of a list; this can be accomplished with the `x-y` syntax, which expands to the list of lines from `x` to `y`, inclusive on both ends.
+1. In the case of nested hypothetical worlds, the line numbers of the inner world do not also belong to the other world.
+For example, the exportation proof presented [above](#writing-proofs) would fail if line 7 instead read `7.
+A -> (B -> C) ded 2-6`
+1. A hypothetical world can only introduce a single hypothesis.
+However, ProofMouse does not distinguish between premises and hypotheses, which means all premises must be introduced outside of any hypothetical world.

 ### Equivalence Rules
 The semantics of the equivalence rules differ from those of the directional inference rules in two ways: